 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed dealing with the ex.
+In the last section, we discussed dealing with the ex.
 One technique for dealing with the ex is revealing hidden issues.
 I find that even though it often wasn’t done in the marriage, after a divorce revealing hidden issues can still be productive.
 Four indications of hidden issues are wheel spinning, trivial triggers, avoidance, and scorekeeping.

-On this track we will discuss the Speaker-Listener Technique.
+In this section, we will discuss the Speaker-Listener Technique.
 There are six basic steps to this technique.
 They are the speaker has the floor, share the floor, no problem solving, avoiding mind reading, don’t go on and on, and stop and let the listener paraphrase.
-The purpose of this track is to provide a technique for structuring discussions between divorced or separated clients on sensitive issues.
+The purpose of this section is to provide a technique for structuring discussions between divorced or separated clients on sensitive issues.
 I have found the Speaker-Listener technique to be a helpful communication strategy to teach to clients undergoing conflict.
 However, you may find that it becomes one-sided.

-Do you recall Mike from the last track?
+Do you recall Mike from the last section?
 Mike and I discussed the Speaker-Listener Technique.
 Mike did not get very good results from Heather using this technique.
 But when I treated Holly, the Speaker-Listener Technique was a very productive technique.
 Think of your divorced client.
 How could this technique help improve his or her communication?
-Would playing this track in an upcoming session be productive?
+Would playing this section in an upcoming session be productive?

 Holly, age 25, had divorced Andy a year before this session.
 Holly stated, "A year after our divorce and we are locked into an argument regarding deciding whether or not to enroll our youngest daughter in preschool for the coming term.
 I just can’t get him to stop stalling and talk about this issue with me!
 We need to make a decision soon!
 It’s gotten so that we’re both so frustrated all the time that we’re fighting over stupid things when our only real concern should be our daughter."